ImmediatePlatform/Immediate.Dev/src/routes/docs/[...2]Immediate.Handlers/[...1]creating-handlers/+page.md

 This will automatically generate a new class, `GetUsersQuery.Handler`, which encapsulates the following:

-- attaching any behaviors defined for all queries in the assembly
+- attaching any behaviors which may be relevant for the query
 - using a class to receive any DI services, such as `UsersService`

-Any consumer can now do the following:
+Consuming code can now do the following:

 ```cs
 public class Consumer(GetUsersQuery.Handler handler)